 Murray River Walk preparation

-Murray River Walk is a relatively easy 40km walk over flat ground, ranging from 12-14km per day.
-There are two guided canoe crossings where your guides will transfer you across creeks in a very stable canoe and you are not required to paddle.
+Murray River Walk is a easy 40km walk over flat ground, ranging from 10-15km per day.

 Make sure your hiking footwear is comfortable.
 You should aim to be moderately fit by being able to walk 10km comfortably at one time at least two weeks before you walk with us.
 A regular 5km walk is good preparation for Murray River Walk.
 You will carry on average 5kg each day in your day pack, including your water, lunch, jacket, camera and snacks.